Hahn-Schickard/STAG-Open62541-Data-Consumer-Adapter/README.md

 * [C++ TestMate](https://marketplace.visualstudio.com/items?itemName=matepek.vscode-catch2-test-adapter) - provides google-test framework adapter for Test Explorer UI

 ### Cmake Integration
 A CMake variant file is provided with this repository for easy cmake configuration setup.
-This functionallity requires [CMake Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools) plugin to be installed.
-After Visual Code has been started Open Controll Panel with *Cntrl + Shift + P* and type in CMake: Select Variant to start configuring your cmake project configuration.
+This functionality requires [CMake Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools) plugin to be installed.
+After Visual Code has been started Open Control Panel with *Cntrl + Shift + P* and type in CMake: Select Variant to start configuring your cmake project configuration.